valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Zak is a sentient floating continent.
 It is about the size of Eurasia, and can fly around at will, although it cannot currently fly very high or very fast.
 It is mostly covered in forests and taiga, although it has some large plains, and several mountain ranges.
 It is currently inhabited by a few tribes of stone age humans.
 ```

 If you're lost and in doubt what category to use, you can probably throw it inside `SUMM` and AID will handle it fine.
 Not all details need their own category. `RACE`, `GENDER`, `AGE` can be condensed to `elf/female/25y` then followed by the bigger categories.
 The AI picks up common traits just fine by their lonesome.

-Zaltys-style formatting also benefits from having an indicator phrase like the one mentioned above.
+Zaltys-style formatting also benefits from having an indicator phrase as demonstrated above.
+Formatting is a tool and can be mixed, this is true for manipulating context with Zaltys categories too.
+Sometimes it's helpful to reserve the ` SUMM:` category for an indicator for example.

+We have an example of a user who was helped by this.
+He was writing a WI for an AI cube named Atlas in Zaltys-formatting, but the AI kept occasionally giving it limbs, a common problem.
+We managed to eliminate this problem seemingly entirely by adding a DESC of the cube at the beginning and ` SUMM: Atlas is literally cube with advanced AI.` to the end of his WI.
+It's likely that instead of the weakly behaving LACK or LIMIT, it's more effective to reinforce the form of the WI at the end to avoid extra limbs appearing.

+To do categories: `ADJ`, `GRAM`, `MODIF`

+---
+TODO: accents

 The AI understands the concept of speech patterns and accent to some degree.
 Categories like `SPEECH:`, `WORDING:` and `ACCENT:` were tried, but didn't output desirable results.